λ fbounded :: Blog

 Laws: What the Algebra Guarantees

-Types and operations alone don’t make a useful algebra — the operations need to satisfy laws: equations that must hold for any inputs.
+Types and operations alone don’t make a useful algebra.
+The operations also need to satisfy laws: equations that must hold for any inputs.

 For eval over integer addition, those laws are: